 What is Internal Communication?
 Your Complete Guide

-Effective internal communication isn't just nice to have; it's the backbone of a thriving workplace, ensuring that everyone from the ground up is informed, engaged, and moving in harmony towards common goals.
+Effective internal communication isn't just nice to have; it's the backbone of a thriving workplace, with engaged business units reporting 23% higher profits.
+It ensures that everyone from the ground up is informed, engaged, and moving in harmony towards common goals.
 In this article, we'll give you a definition of internal communications, unpack its types, and highlight the strategic benefits it provides to modern businesses.
 Whether you're looking to refine your existing practices or build from scratch, you'll find valuable insights here.

 The meaning of internal communication